The BrowserUp Command Line Interface (CLI) is how you:

 mkdir demo cd demo

-To see the list of test types with pre-canned examples, let’s call init with -h, for help:
+To see a list of test examples, let’s call init with -h, for help:

 browserup load init -h